 The most popular hardwood types and stains vary across states in the U.S. The exotic woods that are trending in the Los Angeles area may not do well in more traditional rural areas like Virginia.
 However, some wood species have retained popularity across different states and periods in America.

 If you’re not sure where to start, these three tried-and-true flooring options can help point you in the right direction.

 Oak has remained the most popular hardwood floor species in the U.S for many years.
-Oak has a beautifully complex character with a distinctive grain pattern that masks any signs of wear and tear.
+Oak has a beautifully complex character with a distinctive grain pattern that masks any wear and tear signs.

-Red oak in known for its distinctive warm undertones, and strong grain pattern.
+Red oak is known for its distinctive warm undertones and a strong presence of grain patterns.
 It has a Janka rating of 1290, making it a very durable hardwood alternative at an affordable price.
-White oak, in the other hand has cool gray undertones and a softer grain pattern.
-White oak has a Janka rating of 1360, making durable perfect for families.
+White oak, on the other hand, has cool gray undertones and a softer grain pattern.
+White oak has a Janka rating of 1360, making it durable perfect for families.

 European Oak offers a more consistent coloring distribution and tighter grain than American Oak.
-European Oak is not only an exquisite appearance but also a long life span and can last over 25 years
+European Oak is an exquisite appearance and a long life span and can last over 25 years.

 Oak has remained the most popular hardwood option for many years due to its durability and affordability.